bytebase/bytebase.com-old/content/docs/en/reference/error-code/advisor.md

 ### 702 - Not current database

-The database in your SQL statement mismatch the database in the catalog.
+The database in your SQL statement mismatches with the database in the catalog.
 Please check the statement to ensure the database name is correct.